pietervogelaar/chef-cookbook-jenkins-server/README.md

 - Ubuntu >= 12.04
 - Debian >= 7.0

-These platforms are officially supported, but it will probably work on other platforms to.
+These platforms are officially supported, but it will probably also work on other platforms.

 ## Attributes